aim-health/aim-health.github.io/index.markdown

 The AIM-HEALTH initiative aim to foster a vibrant and collaborative network of interdisciplinary researchers across Norway and internationally.
 At its core, it unites **leading medical research institutions, university hospitals, and AI research groups** within a **national node network**.
-This network is structured around **four Regional Nodes** that connect researchers to regional hospitals, promoting synergies between the research and healthcare systems.
+This network is structured around **four Regional Nodes** that connect researchers to regional hospitals and healthcare infrastructure providers, promoting synergies between the research and healthcare systems.

 The initiative brings together a **multidisciplinary team** of experts with **complementary expertise**, including AI researchers, data scientists, clinicians, legal experts, and social scientists.
 This diverse group collaborates across work packages and core support units.